Junirey/University-Enrollment-System/README.md

 - **CSV Report Generator**
    Allows exporting student lists, course rosters, or department summaries into CSV format for academic reporting, administrative auditing, or external use.

+- **Database Analysis and Visualisation**
+    Get the values from the database columns, import them into a dataframe to get the summary statistics and visualize the data.

 ---